FerraoFeodrippe/1151/README.md

 Or you can run on builded folder the dll "152.Presentation.Console.dll" since you are on root of this folder -> dotnet 1152.Presentation.Console.dll BasicUtil Sum 1 1

+After inside context you can type at start -stop to stop aplication -> -stop

+After inside context you can type at start -reset to reset module input -> -reset

 # Possible mapped errors

 If less than 2 arguments are passed, it informs: